 - Add meringue powder and icing sugar into mixing bowl.

-- Move the speed to medium and gradually add in the 2 tbsp of warm water.
-You will see the mixture turning opaque.
-Continue mixing until it turns white, and holding stiff peak.
-(When you lift up the whisk, it should hold up well, and not too droopy)
+- You will see the mixture turning opaque.
+Continue mixing until it turns white and reaches stiff peak.
+(When you lift the whisk, the meringue mixture should hold up well, not too droopy)